 Ultrasound Initiative - Frequently asked Questions

-The center must meet the faith, medical, insurance and fundraising components of the program.
+The center must meet the faith, medical, insurance, fundraising and tax requirements of the program.

 Contact a member of your Knights of Columbus state or local council.
 If you do not know anyone who is a Knight, call the office of a local Catholic church to assist in putting you in touch with a council member.
 Or, contact firstname.lastname@example.org for information and assistance.